Lezalith/RenPy-Discord-Presence/README.md

 discord.change_time()
 ```

 `large_image` takes a **string** that needs to correspond with an image uploaded onto the Discord Application.
-If it doesn't find an image with that name, it simply displays nothing, as if it wasn't provided.
 It is the larger image shown on the left side.
+If it doesn't find an image with that name, it displays a placeholder question mark image.
 ```py
 discord.update(large_image = "lezalith")
 ```

 `small_image` takes a **string** that needs to correspond with an image uploaded onto the Discord Application.
-As is the case with `large_image`, it also displays nothing if it doesn't find an image with that name.
 It is the smaller image, shown at the bottom right of the `large_image`.
+Unlike `large_image`, if it doesn't find an image with that name it shows nothing.

 If no `large_image` is set or found, `small_image` is used in its place and no smaller image at the bottom right is shown.
 ```py